Infinity on a Gridshell

 Goals

 This workshop aims to bring together leading experts to review and summarize the progress in hyperboloidal methods.
-Our goal is to assess the current state-of-the-art of these methods in a wide range of applications and to foster new collaborations.
-We will particularly focus on solving the full Einstein equations for astrophysically relevant scenarios.
+Our primary objectives are to evaluate the current state-of-the-art of these methods across diverse applications and to foster the development of new collaborative efforts.
+Particular emphasis will be placed on open problems, such as solving the nonlinear Einstein equations in scenarios relevant to astrophysics.

 Date